arkhyst/fast-raven/README.md

 - ~~Improvement of typed arguments in DataWorker conditions and values.~~
 - ~~Implementation of logs privacy settings.~~
 - ~~Addition of ValidationWorker.~~
+- Addition of MailWorker with PHPMailer and configurable SMTP settings.

 ### Roadmap: v1.0
 - Improvement of ValidationWorker complexity and ValidationFlags.
 - Implementation of unauthorized flow with redirects after login.
 - Upgrade of Router component: refactor to support more complex architectures.
+- Upgrade of PHP version to 8.5 (if is globally supported by hosting providers).

 ---